darkreactions/DRP/README.md

 To pass the unit tests, at least one `ADMIN_EMAILS` should be provided

 To pass the unit tests, the EMAIL\_HOST\_USER and related settings should be set.

+###https

+If you are setting up a publicly viewable instance of DRP, there are additional settings for these protocols present in the configuration file for nginx, and the Django settings_example.py file, which have been left commented out.
+Setting up https access varies greatly depending on your local server environment and organisation so there will be no further documentation here.
+Additional information for a simple method to set up https can be found at [https://letsencrypt.org](https://letsencrypt.org).

 ###Running tests